Panzerschrek/U-00DC-Sprache-site/overview.md

 No exceptions means no hidden control flow and no possibility to silently ignore errors.
 This allows to improve overall code reliability.

-The absence of exceptions also may improve runtime performance and reduce result executables size.
+The absence of exceptions also improves runtime performance (comparing to languages with exceptions) and reduces result executables size.

 ### Compile-time evaluation